Br3nda/drupal-module-boost/README.txt

   server has not been specifically tested by the author, it may, in fact, work, since they claim to support .htaccess files and to have mod_rewrite compatibility.
 Feedback on this would be appreciated.)
-* At the moment, Windows is untested.
-It *should* work, but it's untested ATM.

 BUG REPORTS